-WebGL fingerprinting exploits your GPU's unique rendering behavior to track you across websites—even when you clear cookies or use incognito mode.
-This guide shows you exactly how this tracking works under the hood and, more importantly, how to defeat it with practical bypass techniques that actually work in production.
+WebGL fingerprinting uses your GPU's unique rendering behavior to track you across websites—even when you clear cookies, use incognito mode, or switch VPNs.
+This guide explains exactly how this hardware-level tracking works and provides 8 practical bypass techniques that actually work in production environments.

 const canvas = document.createElement('canvas');